luke-hoffman1/OpenLineage/ai-docs/spark/column-level-lineage.md

 The Spark 3-specific implementation is in the `spark3` module, while the shared module contains the version-agnostic code.
 This separation allows for clean handling of version-specific differences.

+### 5.1 Spark 3-Specific Implementation Details

+The Spark 3-specific implementation of `ColumnLevelLineageUtils` is responsible for orchestrating the column lineage extraction process.
+Here's a detailed look at how it works:

+1. The main method `buildColumnLineageDatasetFacet` takes a Spark event, OpenLineage context, and schema facet as input and returns an Optional column lineage dataset facet.

+2. It first checks if the query execution is present and has an optimized plan, and if the schema facet is not null.
+If any of these conditions are not met, it returns an empty Optional.

+3. It creates a `ColumnLevelLineageContext` with:
+   - The Spark event
+   - The OpenLineage context
+   - A new `ColumnLevelLineageBuilder` initialized with the schema facet
+   - A `DatasetNamespaceCombinedResolver` for resolving dataset namespaces

+4. It gets the adjusted logical plan from the query execution, handling the special case of `SaveIntoDataSourceCommand`.

+5. It collects output fields using `OutputFieldsCollector.collect()`.

+6. It collects inputs and expression dependencies using `collectInputsAndExpressionDependencies()`, which:
+   - Calls `ExpressionDependencyCollector.collect()` to collect dependencies between expressions
+   - Calls `InputFieldsCollector.collect()` to collect input fields
+   - Handles dataset caching by checking for `InMemoryRelation` nodes in the plan

+7. It builds the column lineage dataset facet and returns it if it has fields.

+### 5.2 Handling Different Data Source Types

+The `InputFieldsCollector` handles different data source types in different ways:

+#### DataSource V1 Inputs (e.g., JDBC, CSV)

+For DataSource V1 inputs like JDBC relations, the `InputFieldsCollector` extracts dataset identifiers directly from the relation:

+1. For `JDBCRelation`, it:
+   - Extracts SQL metadata using `JdbcSparkUtils.extractQueryFromSpark`
+   - Gets the JDBC URL and properties
+   - Maps the input tables from the SQL metadata to dataset identifiers using `JdbcDatasetUtils.getDatasetIdentifier`
+   - Resolves the namespace using the context's namespace resolver

+2. For `HadoopFsRelation` (used for CSV, Parquet, etc.), it:
+   - Extracts paths from the relation's location
+   - Converts each path to a dataset identifier using `PathUtils.fromURI`

+#### DataSource V2 Sinks (e.g., BigQuery)

+For DataSource V2 sinks like BigQuery, the `InputFieldsCollector` delegates to `DataSourceV2RelationDatasetExtractor`:

+1. For `DataSourceV2Relation`, it calls `DataSourceV2RelationDatasetExtractor.getDatasetIdentifierExtended`, which:
+   - Checks if the dataset has extension lineage using `ExtensionDataSourceV2Utils.hasExtensionLineage`
+   - Checks if the dataset has query extension lineage using `ExtensionDataSourceV2Utils.hasQueryExtensionLineage`
+   - If it has query extension lineage, it parses the SQL query from the table properties and extracts input tables
+   - Otherwise, it tries to get the dataset identifier from the catalog and identifier

+### 5.3 Potential Issues with Mixed Data Source Types

+When a DataSource V1 input (like JDBC/CSV) is passed to a DataSource V2 sink (like BigQuery), there can be issues with the column lineage context not being properly transferred between them:

+1. **Context Loss**: The context (specifically, the column lineage information) might not be properly passed between the DataSource V1 input and the DataSource V2 sink.

+2. **Expression ID Mapping**: The expression IDs from the DataSource V1 input might not be properly mapped to the expression IDs in the DataSource V2 sink.

+3. **Query Parsing**: If the DataSource V2 sink uses query extension lineage, it parses the SQL query from the table properties.
+If this query doesn't properly reference the DataSource V1 input, the column lineage information might be lost.

+These issues can result in the columnLineage facet not being populated correctly when a DataSource V1 input is used with a DataSource V2 sink.

 ## 6. Examples

 ### 6.1 Simple SQL Query